spiral/docs/docs/en/framework/bootloaders.md

 # Framework - Bootloaders

 Bootloaders are the central piece in Spiral Framework and your application.
-This objects are responsible for [Container](/framework/container.md) configuration, default configuration, etc.
+These objects are responsible for [Container](/framework/container.md) configuration, default configuration, etc.

 Bootloaders only executed once while loading your application.
 Since the app will stay in memory for long - you can add as many code to your bootloaders as you want.
 It will not cause any performance effect on runtime.